iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 ### Multi-Account Approach

-The multi-account approach is used to create an account for each individual user.
-The created accounts can then be linked to the internal user IDs as an account alias, which are distinctly separated.
+You should use the multi-account approach if you want to create an account for each individual user.
+You can link the accounts to the internal user IDs as an account alias, which are distinctly separated.

 ### Single Account Approach